sepehrmn/sepehrmn/README.md

      Regenerated daily by .github/workflows/weekdays.yml, which scrapes the server-rendered contributions fragment at github.com/users/sepehrmn/
      contributions (not the rate-limited API).
 The glowing slice marks the peak day.
+The SVG carries its own "Where the week goes" title, so no separate heading is needed above it.
 Lives in-repo so it works regardless of external card services. -->
 <img src="https://raw.githubusercontent.com/sepehrmn/sepehrmn/main/assets/weekdays.svg" width="640" alt="Weekday contribution share — a donut of each weekday's percentage of the last ~13 weeks of contributions; the glowing slice marks the peak day" loading="lazy"/>
 </p>